ExtremeFLOW/neko-top/README.md

 The run.sh script is the main driver for any example.
 The run script will construct a local system for execution of any example defined in the examples folder.
-Each example should contain a .case file and a compiled version of neko ready to be executed.
+Each example should contain a .case file and a compiled version of Neko ready to be executed.
 This is in general provided by our CMake setup.

 The contents of Example/EXAMPLE_NAME will be copied to a temporary